Who are some famous Spanish people?

 Cheers!

 P.P.S.
-I guess there’s more I could say about famous Spanish people after all… Did I mention Elsa Pataky?
-She’s from around here somewhere.
-And what about that Picasso guy?
-He’s pretty well-known.
+I guess there’s more I could say about famous Spanish people after all… Did I mention C. Tangana?
+He’s from around here somewhere.
+And what about that Goya guy?
+Also well-known, in the art world.

 P.P.P.S.
 For more fun, check out 4 things I hate about Spain.
 Or you could try 32 things I love about Spain, if that’s more your style.
 Or these 5 Spanish stereotypes.
 Either way, have fun!